dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/add-loan/index.md

 layout: docs
 ---

-Manually adding a loan record to
+Manually adding a loan record to the LAR is never a simple task

 ***